-No bail for Hawaii councilman accused in leading meth ring
+No bail for Hawaii councilman accused of leading meth ring

 Another co-defendant is a convicted felon who Brun used for protection, prosecutors said.

-Crystal meth is the drug of choice in Hawaii, where it’s known locally as batu” or “ice.”
+Crystal meth is the drug of choice in Hawaii, where it’s known locally as “batu” or “ice.”
 Mailing or shipping drugs to Hawaii became more common with increased airport security after the Sept.
 11 terrorist attacks, when it got more difficult to smuggle drugs through air travel.

 Sign up for Daily Newsletters